ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

-Radiation therapy is not effective as a primary treatment for kidney cancer.
-It is very rarely used alone to treat kidney cancer because of the damage it causes to the healthy kidney.
-Radiation therapy is used only if a patient cannot have surgery and, even then, usually only on areas where the cancer has spread and not on the primary kidney tumor.
-Most often, radiation therapy is used when the cancer has spread to help ease symptoms, such as bone pain or swelling in the brain.
+Radiation therapy is not generally preferred as a primary treatment for kidney cancer.
+It is very rarely used alone to treat kidney cancer but can be used to increase the effects of systemic treatments using medication (see above).
+Radiation therapy is used mostly if a patient cannot have surgery and usually on areas where the cancer has spread and not on the primary kidney tumor.
+Most often, radiation therapy is used when the cancer has spread (see "Metastatic kidney cancer," below).
+This is done to help ease symptoms, such as bone pain or swelling in the brain.

 Learn more about the basics of radiation therapy.

 Cancer and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative and supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the cancer.

 Palliative and supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of cancer, may receive this type of care.
 And it often works best when it is started right after a cancer diagnosis.
 People who receive palliative and supportive care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.